ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

       _ -> Nothing
 {% endhighlight %}

-Next, we need to map `template-haskell` names to the internal GHC namespace, `thNameToGhcName` to the rescue :
+Next, we need to map `template-haskell` names to the internal GHC namespace, `thNameToGhcName` to the rescue.
+If the name can be resolved, `lookupTHName` will return the corresponding Core `Expr`ession (i.e. the abstract syntax tree corresponding to the name we picked in the beginning).

 {% highlight haskell %}
-fromTHName :: TH.Name -> CoreM Name
-fromTHName thn = thNameToGhcName thn >>= \case
-    Nothing -> do
+-- Resolve the TH.Name into a GHC Name and look this up within the list of binders in the module guts lookupTHName :: ModGuts -> TH.Name -> CoreM (Maybe (Var, CoreExpr)) lookupTHName guts thn = thNameToGhcName thn >>= \case Nothing -> do
-        errorMsg $ text "Could not resolve TH name" <+> text (show thn) liftIO $ exitFailure -- kill the compiler.
-Is there a nicer way?
+    errorMsg $ text "Could not resolve TH name" <+> text (show thn) pure Nothing
-    Just n -> return n
+  Just n -> pure $ lookupNameInGuts guts n where
+    lookupNameInGuts :: ModGuts -> Name -> Maybe (Var, CoreExpr)
+    lookupNameInGuts guts n = listToMaybe
+                              [ (v,e)
+                              | (v,e) <- flattenBinds (mg_binds guts)
+                              , getName v == n
+                              ]
 {% endhighlight %}